LoyAngel/vue3-uni-persona5/README.md

 ## Project structure
 ```
 > src
-  > components (Contains the components of the project)
+  > components (Contains the common components of the project)
   > pages (Contains the pages of the project)
+    > detail (Folder for the persona, item, skill detail page)
     > index (Folder for the home page)
     > login (Folder for the login page)
     > my (Folder for the personal center page)
     > persona (Folder for the Persona page)
+    > strategy (Folder for the strategy page)
   > services (Contains the services of the project)
   > stores (Contains the state management of the project)
     > module (Contains specific state modules)